Ahir Gopaldas

 Marketing and Society

-My research focuses on social issues in marketing, including (1) ethical consumerism, sustainable marketing, and climate activism; (2) diversity, equity, and inclusion in marketing and the media; (3) best practices in mental health services; and (4) the social impact of new technologies.
-I have also written about (5) crafting qualitative research.
+My research focuses on current issues in marketing such as sustainability-oriented marketing, representation in the media, best practices in mental health services, and the social impact of new technologies.
+I have also written about qualitative research methodologies.

 • Gopaldas, Ahir (2014a), "Marketplace Sentiments," Journal of Consumer Research, 41 (4), 995-1014.
 Permalink